Saturday, July 3, 2010

 |Hollow stem and blue fingers|

-When the gills are damaged, marvelous indigo-blue juice oozes out (and fast!).
-And they're edible, and I've got 4 nice ones in the fridge right now.
+When the gills of a fresh one are damaged, marvelous indigo-blue juice oozes out (and fast!).
+And they're edible, and I've got four nice ones in the fridge right now.
 I hear they're kind of grainy or gritty.
-And they will turn scrambled eggs blue!
+And they will turn scrambled eggs green!
 So, the choice is obvious.

 Monday, June 28, 2010